 At the end of the day, choosing a business checking account is an important decision—and only you can determine which account is right for you.
 If you’re looking for a digital bank with essentially no fees though, Novo is a strong option for your business checking account.
 Novo gives you the ability to manage much of your business finances for free and has the ease-of-use and flexibility most traditional banks do not have.

-If, however, you are concerned with adding up ATM fees and want increased functionality with your business checking account, you might consider Azlo or Axos as alternatives.
-Additionally, if your business deals mostly in cash, a digital bank might not be the best option for you—you might consider a low-cost, small-business-friendly offering from a traditional bank, like the Chase Total Business Checking Account.
+If, however, you are concerned with adding up ATM fees and want increased functionality with your business checking account, you might consider NBKC or Axos as alternatives.
+Additionally, if your business deals mostly in cash, a digital bank might not be the best option for you—you might consider a low-cost, small-business-friendly offering from a traditional bank, like Chase Business Complete Banking.

 And yet, regardless of which business checking account you ultimately choose, we think it’s worth keeping an eye on Novo’s website, as it seems very likely that their features, capabilities, and offerings will be growing and expanding in the future.